-Pueblo Water is replacing approximately 1,700 feet of 16-inch water main that runs under and near Fountain Creek.
+Pueblo Water replaced approximately 1,700 feet of 16-inch water main that runs under and near Fountain Creek.

 Erosion caused by flows in Fountain Creek over time exposed a portion of the existing 16-inch water main.
-Pueblo Water is using horizontal directional drilling to go approximately 20 to 25 feet under the main channel of the creek.
+Pueblo Water used horizontal directional drilling to go approximately 20 to 25 feet under the main channel of the creek.

 “Having a part of the water main exposed is not good,” Pueblo Water Transmission, Engineering & Distribution Division Manager Scot Burbidge said.
 “We needed to take care of that.
 At the same time, replacing this main will provide significantly greater service life.”